SteGG200/test_generator/README.md

-> [!WARNING]
-> The documentation might be outdated!

 # Exam Generator Tool

-Exam Generator is a python tool for generating exam
+Exam Generator is a python tool for generating exam.

-This tool uses API from [OpenRouter](https://openrouter.ai/)
+This tool uses API from [OpenRouter](https://openrouter.ai/).

+This fork has been tested on Linux.

 ## Table of Contents